Get news on your third party political options below. And take a look at our Libertarian Party, Green Party, and Justice Party pages too!

-We have organized the thirty or so political parties below into five groups, thanks to the help of Democracy Chronicles author Michael Ossipoff.
-Links to each party’s website and platform are included:
+We have organized thirty or so American political parties into five groups below, thanks to the help of Democracy Chronicles author Michael Ossipoff.
+Links to each party’s website and party platform are included:

 - libertarian parties

 The American Conservative Party was founded in 2008 through a series of meetings of member groups on the Internet.
 The party’s platform is based upon a libertarian conservatism philosophy of individual sovereignty combined with the traditional conservative form of the limited central government structure.
 It is mostly organized through state affiliate chapters as their strategy is to act at the level of local elections first and move to national political reforms later on.
 Look here for the party platform.